ys201810/motomedi/training/script/classification/README.md

   ...
   ```

     (Of course, you can use free name for image files.
-You don't need to follow example names.)
+You don't need to follow perfectory example names.)

 2. Edit conf file.
  Edit conf file(/path/to/motomedi/training/conf/config.ini)